Metallicity Evolution

 2. Gas Inflows and Outflows:

-1. Most galaxies whether unquenched galaxies or quenched galaxies have inflows and outflows of gas.
-The inflows are largely have the primordial cosmic composition (maybe sometimes somewhat enriched by metals from stellar nucleosynthesis and supernova nucleosynthesis from past outflows from galaxies).
+1. Unquenched galaxies have inflows and outflows of gas.
+The inflows largely have primordial cosmic composition (maybe sometimes somewhat enriched by metals from stellar nucleosynthesis and supernova nucleosynthesis from past outflows from galaxies).

 Inflows and outflows of gas are illustrated in the figure below (local link / general link: gas_inflow_outflow.html).

-2. In unquenched galaxies, star formation occurs and stellar winds from stars (mostly post-main-sequence stars) and supernovae enrich interstellar medium (ISM) in metals.
-Recall in astro-jargon, metals are everything which is NOT hydrogen (He) and helium (He).
-Some deuterium (D, H-2) is counted as a metal too.
+2. In unquenched galaxies, star formation occurs and stellar winds from stars (mostly post-main-sequence stars) and supernovae enrich the interstellar medium (ISM) in metals.
+Recall, in astro-jargon, metals are everything which is NOT hydrogen (He) and helium (He).
+Sometimes deuterium (D, H-2) is counted as a metal too.

-3. In quenched galaxies the gas stays too hot for new star formation.
-For fullish explication of galaxy quenching, see file galaxy_quenching.html.
+3. In quenched galaxies, the gas stays too hot for new star formation.
+For a fullish explication of galaxy quenching, see file galaxy_quenching.html.

 But we can say here that galaxy mergers often cause starbursts by strongly compressing the colliding interstellar medium (ISM) which induces a high star formation rate (SFR).
 After a starburst has exhausted the ISM, the SFR falls steeply and will usually go to near zero permanently if the merged galaxy mass (including dark matter mass) exceeds the golden mass 10**12 M_☉ after order 1--3 Gyr???? (see Dekel et al. (2019)).
 The golden mass 10**12 M_☉ galaxy quenching rule is NOT a law of nature, but rather a conspiracy of nature: i.e., various physical effects combine to effect it.

 4. The inflows to galaxies are caused by the attraction of the gravitational force of galaxies which is dominated by the gravitational force of the dark matter halos.
-The baryonic matter (stars and interstellar medium (ISM)) contributes ∼< 1/6 of the gravitational force.
+The baryonic matter (stars and interstellar medium (ISM)) contributes ⪅ 1/30 of the gravitational force (Dekel et al. (2019, p.
+2)).

-6. In most galaxies the inflow and outflow are probably about equal most of the time.
+6. In most unquenched galaxies, the inflow and outflow are probably about equal most of the time???.
 In starburst galaxies, the outflow dominates as shown in the figure above (local link / general link: gas_inflow_outflow.html).
 The increased outflow is caused by the much higher rate of supernova explosions.

 The star formation rate (SFR) in starburst galaxies probably varies tremendously, but the typically it is thought that their rate is ∼ 30 times that of ordinary unquenched galaxies like the Milky Way (see Wikipedia: Starburst galaxy), and so the supernova rate is probably typically ∼ 30 times that of ordinary unquenched galaxies.